 The Public Sector Pension Investment Board (PSP Investments ) is one of Canada’s largest pension investment managers with $204.5 billion of net assets under management as of March 31, 2021.
 It manages a diversified global portfolio composed of investments in public financial markets, private equity, real estate, infrastructure, natural resources and credit investments.
 Established in 1999, PSP Investments manages and invests amounts transferred to it by the Government of Canada for the pension plans of the federal Public Service, the Canadian Forces, the Royal Canadian Mounted Police and the Reserve Force.
 Headquartered in Ottawa, PSP Investments has its principal business office in Montréal and offices in New York, London and Hong Kong.
-For more information, visit investpsp.com or follow us on Twitter and LinkedIn.
+For more information, visit investpsp.com or follow them on Twitter and LinkedIn.

 Many employees have young families and children at home who also require access to health resources.
 It was important to support them so that they manage their time more efficiently and provide them with the tools that offered faster and more catered response (either concerning employees themselves or their dependents).